Updated: Sep 29

-This pasta dish is light and tasty, full of fresh flavors and it's something you can easily whip up in just under 30 minutes (no chef's culinary skill required!)
+This dish is light and tasty, full of fresh and healthy flavors and it's a meal you can throw together in just under 30 minutes - now that's what I call summer cooking!

 1 lb of prawns (raw, peeled)